No. 4 Electronic Switching System: History

 4ESS development began circa 1970, mainly in Naperville, Illinois under the direction of Henry Earle Vaughan.
 AT&T Long Distance was the primary customer for the switch.
 Driving development from the customer's perspective was AT&T VP Billy Oliver.
 Previous tandem switching systems, primarily the No. 4 Crossbar switch, used analog voice signaling.
 The decision to switch in a digital voice format was controversial at the time, both from a technical and economic viewpoint.
 Nevertheless, visionaries such as Vaughn and Oliver recognized that the network would eventually become digital, requiring digital switching technologies.

 The last 4ESS was installed in suburban Atlanta, GA in 1999 as a toll tandem for AT&T. At the peak of the product's life time in 1999, AT&T employed 145 4ESS switches in its long-haul network, and several were owned by various Regional Bell Operating Companies (RBOCs).

 In 2007, over 140 4ESS switches remained in service in the United States.

 AT&T replaced or supplemented the 4ESS toll tandem switches with 5ESS switches, which featured an advanced design, and are used as edge switches in the network.
 Most RBOCs who used 4ESS tandems have replaced them with Class 5 systems of other manufacturers, e.g., Nortel.
 In 2014, AT&T operated and maintained approximately one hundred 4ESS switches in the public switched telephone network.
-As of late 2025, this number has shrunk considerably to approximately four traditional 4ESS switches remaining in the network.
+As of December 2025, there is only one 4ESS left in the network in Anchorage, AK.
+The last 4ESS in the lower 48 states (Lansing, MI) was shut down on December 10, 2025.